 - A line list of all residents and staff.
-Template can be found in Appendix C. - Identify the total number of people ill (residents & staff), dates of illness onset and the spectrum of symptoms - Identify staff and residents who have recently recovered, developed complications, been transferred to acute hospitals and those who have died - Information on laboratory tests available including the number of tests taken to date and the date sent to the laboratory, along with the reported results - Determine if the number of symptomatic residents/staff involves more than one unit/floor/ward or if the outbreak is confined to one area only - Use the case definitions for possible, probable and confirmed COVID-19 available on the HPSC website HERE. - A checklist for outbreak management can be found in Appendix D.
+Template can be found in Appendix C. - The vaccination history of all residents and staff - Identify the total number of people ill (residents & staff), dates of illness onset and the spectrum of symptoms - Identify staff and residents who have recently recovered, developed complications, been transferred to acute hospitals and those who have died - Information on laboratory tests available including the number of tests taken to date and the date sent to the laboratory, along with the reported results - Determine if the number of symptomatic residents/staff involves more than one unit/floor/ward or if the outbreak is confined to one area only - Use the case definitions for possible, probable and confirmed COVID-19 available on the HPSC website HERE. - A checklist for outbreak management can be found in Appendix D.